-Pick a reason that you believe in, be it for your family or for yourself.
+Pick a reason that you believe in.
+It may be for your family or for yourself.
 If you do not believe in your reason, it is that much harder to quit.

-Think about the things that lead to lighting up, and do not do them.
+Think about the places and things that lead to smoking.
+Remove triggers when possible.
 Get rid of the ashtrays at home.
 Do not come back from lunch 15 minutes early to sneak in a cigarette break.
 Avoid places where smoking is part of the atmosphere.

-Delay; deep breathing; drink water.
 When you feel like a smoke, delay.
-Try to think of something else.
+Try to do or think of something else.
 Take a walk or chew gum.
-Breathe deeply, and count to 10 slowly as you do so.
+Breathe deeply, and count to 10 slowly as you delay.
 Drink plenty of water.
-It helps flush the nicotine out of your system.
-Do something else, like chew gum, until the craving passes.
+It helps flush the nicotine out of your body.

-This technique, which has also been used effectively with people who eat too much, is surprisingly effective.
-Each time you feel like a cigarette, write down the time of day, what you are doing, and how badly you want to smoke on a scale of 1 to 3, with 1 for the worst craving.
+Each time you feel like a cigarette, write it down.
+Note the time of day, what you are doing, and how badly you want to smoke.
+Use a scale of 1 to 3, with 1 for the worst craving.
 A diary helps you to learn your triggers.
 It may help you make a plan to avoid them or prepare you for those you can't avoid.

-Trying a combination of these options may work best for you.
-For example, using a nicotine patch and going to group therapy may help you to become smoke-free.
+A combination of these options may work best for you.
+For example, using a nicotine patch and going to group therapy may help you to become smoke-free for good.